Chapter 26:

 “I’m guessing that’s because of the number of soldiers and adventurers that are always in the village.”

 Nate nodded proudly.
 “Some people hate it, but I love that they’re here.
-Nice to be able to go to sleep every night knowing there’s a small army just outside your door ready to defend you.”
+Nice to be able to go to sleep every night knowing there’s a small army just outside your door ready to protect you.”

 David smiled sadly at the man as his wife came downstairs and re-joined them. “…I imagine it must be.”